Subgroups of odd order in the real plane Cremona group: del Pezzo surfaces with

 In Table \ref{table:appendixE8} (see Appendix \ref{appendix}) we list the conjugacy classes of elements of order 6 in $\WW(\E_8)$.
 It turns out that only the third case in the table above actually occurs.
 Such an element belongs to the class $D_4^2$.
 Moreover, we get that the complex involution acts on $K_{\XC}^\bot$ as minus identity, i.e. coincides with the Bertini involution.
 It follows that $X$ is $\RR$-minimal.
 Finally, according to Theorem \ref{IskovskikhCrit}, $X$ fails to be rational over $\RR$.

-We close this section by proving an analogue of Proposition \ref{DP2IsNeverG-Minimal}. \begin{prop} Let $X$ be a real del Pezzo surface of degree 1 with $X(\RR)\ne\varnothing$ and $G\subset\Aut(X)$ is a subgroup of odd order.
+We close this section by proving that, unlike the cases $K_X^2=2$ and $K_X^2=3$, we do not really need $X$ to be rational over $\RR$, and may only assume $X(\RR)\ne\varnothing$. \begin{prop} Let $X$ be a real del Pezzo surface of degree 1 with $X(\RR)\ne\varnothing$ and $G\subset\Aut(X)$ is a subgroup of odd order.
 Then $X$ is not $G$-minimal. \end{prop} \begin{proof} Clearly, it is sufficient to prove that $G=\ZZ/3\ZZ$ cannot act minimally on $X$.
 Assume the contrary.
 As it was shown above, there is a single real fixed point $q\in X$ (the base point of the elliptic pencil).
 Moreover, $X$ has to be minimal over $\RR$.
 According to \cite[Theorem 6.8]{kol}, we have

 Obviously, at least one sphere must be $G$-invariant.
 On the other hand, any continuous map of odd order from $\SSS^2$ to itself has a fixed point and the same is true for any continuous map $\mathbb{RP}^2\to \mathbb{RP}^2$ (see e.g. \cite[Chapter 2, \S 2C]{Hat}).
 Therefore, there are at least two real fixed points, a contradiction. \end{proof}